 It will continue to offer bug fixes and security updates through extended support.

 This means that it is still ok to use Windows Server 2008 as long as you don’t need the services specific to mainstream support.

-January 14, 2020.
-At the minimum we recommend 6 months before that.
+You will need to change out your operating system by January 14, 2020.
+At the minimum, we recommend six months before that.